 Yeast infection, also known as vaginal candidiasis, occurs when there is an overgrowth of the yeast called Candida that normally lives in the vagina.
 Yeast infections can occur if you’re taking antibiotics, if you have high levels of estrogen (for instance, during pregnancy or if you are taking oral contraceptive pills), if you have uncontrolled diabetes, or if your immune system is suppressed.
 Anything that changes the type and amount of bacteria normally present in the vagina, such as douching or irritation from inadequate vaginal lubrication can increase risk.
 A yeast infection can be sexually transmitted, especially through oral-genital sexual contact.
 However, yeast infection isn’t considered a sexually transmitted infection because it happens in women who aren’t sexually active and the candida fungus is naturally present in the vagina.

 Newborns can also have vaginal inflammation and discharge for the first couple weeks of life, caused by exposure to the mother’s estrogen just prior to birth.
+A common cause of vaginitis in girls aged 2 to 6 is poor hygiene.

 General symptoms of vaginitis can include discharge, odour, irritation, and itching.
 In some cases, women have no symptoms even if they have a bacterial infection.
 Generally, bacterial vaginitis causes itching and burning during urination or after sexual intercourse.
 There may also be whitish discharge with an unpleasant ("fishy") odour.
 The discharge may be more noticeable after sex.

 Symptoms of trichomoniasis can be quite severe for some women, whereas others may have no symptoms at all.
 Trichomoniasis causes vaginal soreness and, sometimes, abdominal discomfort.
 It can lead to heavy yellow-green or grey discharge accompanied by an unpleasant odour.
 Urination and sexual intercourse can be painful.
 If left untreated during pregnancy, trichomoniasis can lead to premature labour.
+It can also increase the risk of HIV acquisition and infection.

 Symptoms of yeast infections include vaginal itching and painful urination.
 The labia (vaginal lips) often swell and can be quite sore.
 There may be a thick and whitish discharge that can look like cottage cheese.
 Yeast infections can also lead to pain or discomfort during sex.